 Artificial ingredients are sometimes added to enhance the taste or appearance of food.
-Many young women spend a lot of time on their appearance. (not their appearances)
+Many young people spend a lot of time on their appearance. (not their appearances)

-A person's looks refers to how attractive they are - their face, etc. but not their clothes: She had gone grey and lost her looks. (= she was not as attractive as before)
+A person's looks refers to how attractive they are - their face, etc. but not their clothes: His good looks and relaxed manner have made him the poster boy for the sport.

-A person's outlook is the way they think about their life and the future: The accident completely changed her outlook on life.
-She enjoys each day at a time.
+A person's outlook is the way they think about their life and the future:

+The accident completely changed her outlook on life.
+She takes each day as it comes.